Installation

 **For login**:

--r<Repository>- Autoconnect to the supplied repository.
+* `-r<Repository>`- Autoconnect to the supplied repository.
 The repository name must be given in the same format dqMan is configured to use.
-If fully qualified server names are activated, repository names need to match this format.-u<Username>- A valid username to log in with-p<Password>- The password for the user.-disablelogin- Disable login to new repositories.
-Multiple sessions are allowed to the same repository.
+If fully qualified server names are activated, repository names need to match this format.

-Profile management:
+#### Profile management:

--profile <index|name>- Start dqMan with a custom Java & DFC profile by specifying a profile index number or profile name
+* `-profile <index|name>` - Start dqMan with a custom Java & DFC profile by specifying a profile index number or profile name

 **Other parameters**: